devdeliw/website/static/blas/idiomatic_API.typ

 After this, routines are allowed to work with the vectors.
 This also improves performance.
-Compilers are intelligent enough today to mostly avoid bounds-checks entirely when raw indexing (`data[idx]`) if out-of-bounds checking was already explicitly validated.
+Compilers are intelligent enough today to _mostly/sometimes_ avoid bounds-checks entirely when raw indexing (`data[idx]`) if out-of-bounds checking was already explicitly validated.

 So the cost model is: